Nicole215/honeylove/README.md

  ![footer](https://github.com/user-attachments/assets/f5904faf-3001-4aec-837e-f799aae03b4c)

-#### Address and Map iframe
+#### Address and Map
-On the last page of the site the users can find the address with a map iframe.
+On the last page of the site the users can find the address with a map by Google maps.
 #### Contact Form
 - Also on the last page of the site the user will find a contact form to fill in either a desire to visit the bees or buy honey.
 This is mainly to check availability beforehand.
-- Name, email and feedback are mandotory fields.
+- Name, email and feedback are mandatory fields.
-- Submitting the form will take the user to the form dump page provided by Code Institute.
+- Submitting the form will take the user to the form dump page provided by Code Institute, which opens in a new tab.

  ![contact](https://github.com/user-attachments/assets/3bcebc3e-e37b-4742-b06a-1b3da9746651)
 ### 404 error page
-- A simple 404 "page not found" page was created, following the overall style of the page.
+- A simple 404 "page not found" page was created, based on the general colour scheme of the page.

   ![errorpage](https://github.com/user-attachments/assets/c4cf274a-e16f-4782-a33e-07aa6d835d33)

 ### Future Features
-1. Include shipping costs
+- Include shipping costs
   - To provide a better experience for vendors, I would include a table containing shipping costs.
 # Testing
 ### Validator Testing
 - HTML - all four pages were tested with the same result